Luis Buñuel: Retrospectives

-Awards, influence, and legacy
+Awards, influence and legacy

 Buñuel was given the Career Golden Lion in 1982 by the Venice Film Festival and the FIPRESCI Prize – Honorable Mention in 1969 by the Berlin International Film Festival.
 In 1977, he received the National Prize for Arts and Sciences for Fine Arts.
 At the 11th Moscow International Film Festival in 1979, he was awarded the Honorable Prize for his contribution to cinema.
 He was nominated twice for the Nobel Prize in Literature in 1968 and 1972.

 Fifteen of his films are included in the They Shoot Pictures, Don't They? list of the 1,000 greatest films of all time, second only to Jean-Luc Godard, with sixteen, and he ranks number 13 on their list of the top 250 directors.

-He has influenced directors such as Woody Allen, Godfrey Reggio, Aki Kaurismäki, Gaspar Noé, and Jonathan Glazer.
+He has influenced directors such as Woody Allen, Godfrey Reggio, Aki Kaurismäki, Gaspar Noé, Yorgos Lanthimos, Wes Anderson, and Jonathan Glazer.